johanzvrskovec/shru/README.md

 - Semplate: Various functions for parsing and visualising SEM data, Genomic SEM in particular.

 ## Dependencies
-You may have to load either tidyverse and/or DiagrammeR for the functionality that requires it.
+You may have to additionally load either tidyverse and/or DiagrammeR for the functionality that requires it.
+These were left out of the package dependencies to increase the compatibility of SHRU with computational HPC environments that may not have the installed software to support some graphical routines.

 ## Code usage examples